javabrett/stream-me-up-scotty/series-getting-started-with-cc/workshop-streaming-etl/README.md

 ## **Objective**

-In this workshop you will learn how Confluent Cloud can enable you to quickly and easily stand up a streaming ETL pipeline.
-During this workshop you’ll get hands-on experience with building out an end-to-end ETL pipeline; from extracting & loading data from out-of-the-box source & target systems with connectors to transforming the data in real-time with ksqlDB all in Confluent Cloud.
-The use case will be centered around creating dynamic product promotions based on real-time purchases, inventory levels, and clickstream data applying a number of transformations like filter, aggregate or join on your data streams, and then easily loading it in the destination application, all without having to type a single line of code.
+In this workshop you will learn how Confluent Cloud can enable you to quickly and easily stand up a Confluent Cloud cluster, run some simple Java clients to produce and consume data, run a simple KStreams stream-processing application, and run a ksqlDB stream-processing application.

-Attendees will leave with a clear understanding of their upcoming ETL implementation, how to get started with Confluent Cloud, and the resources available to assist with development.

-This workshop is perfect for those looking to build the foundation for your data processing pipeline and ETL use cases and to get started with Confluent Cloud.
-This is also a great session to ask the engineers your questions and participate in a forum with other attendees who already use Confluent Cloud or plan to use Confluent Cloud.

 ***